giuliabrambilla/giuliabrambilla/README.md

 ### 💬 Let's talk

-I'm always up for a virtual coffee with fellow data experts.
+I'm always up for a virtual coffee with fellow data people.
 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/giuliabrambilla/) or reach out via [email](mailto:giuliabrambillapress@gmail.com) and let's chat! ☕️